ironmonk88/breaktime/README.md

 ![Away Indicator](/screenshots/away_indicator.png)

+## Support

+If you feel like being generous, stop by my <a href="https://www.patreon.com/ironmonk">patreon</a>.
+Not necessary but definitely appreciated.

 ## License
 This Foundry VTT module, writen by Ironmonk, is licensed under [GNU GPLv3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), supplemented by [Commons Clause](https://commonsclause.com/).